 ENgaged ReseArch coNnecting Community with higher Education, that’s what ENtRANCE stands for and is working towards.
 Through supporting students and staff to collaborate with local communities and civil society organizations (CSOs) in research projects, this Erasmus+ project (2018-2020) aims to enhance the social responsibility of and social engagement in Higher Education Institutions.
 Engaged research will increase competences of both students and staff, increase the position of issues of CSOs on the research agenda and contribute to knowledge transfer.
 In this way research and education work in a mutually reinforcing way, all the while contributing to finding solutions for local societal challenges.

-ENtRANCE will aim for this through a flexible learning and training approach involving students and researchers/lecturers in collaborative work with CSOs, in partner institutions Vrije Universiteit Brussel (BE), Lahti University of Applied Sciences (FIN), Vilnius college of Technologies & Design (LT) Wageningen University (NL) and Maiêutica (ISMAI/IPMAIA) (PT).
+ENtRANCE will aim for this through a flexible learning and training approach involving students and researchers/lecturers in collaborative work with CSOs, in partner institutions Vrije Universiteit Brussel (BE), LAB University of Applied Sciences former Lahti University of Applies Sciences LAMK (FIN), Vilnius college of Technologies & Design (LT) Wageningen University (NL) and Maiêutica (ISMAI/IPMAIA) (PT).
 They will design and test a training model that will strengthen existing mechanisms and networks, start and establish new Science Shops and embed and professionalize community-based research and strong connections with the local community further in institutions.

 Impact study, 2018